rihabr/Vehicle-Routing/README.md

 * Formulate optimization model (Julia, JuMP, Gurobi)
 * Visualize the routes suggested by the model (Tableau)

-Further details and findings about the projects can be found in the final presentation file titled "Logistics Route Optimization - Presentation"
+Further details and findings froms the projects can be found in the final presentation file titled "Logistics Route Optimization - Presentation"